mavryk-network/LIGO/vendors/Preprocessor/README.md

 Directives are processed in sequence in the input file.
-This preprocessor, like that of `C#`, allows us to _undefine_ a symbol, that is, giving it the boolean value `false`, like so:
+This preprocessor, like that of `C#`, allows us to _undefine_ a symbol, that is, giving it the Boolean value `false`, like so:

 ```
 #define SYM